How To#

 Note that you can create your own style with matplotlib (see here and here)

-The CTA observatory released a document describing best practices for data visualisation in a way friendly to color-blind people: CTAO document.
+The CTAO observatory released a document describing best practices for data visualisation in a way friendly to color-blind people: CTAO document.
 To use them, you should add into your notebooks or scripts the following lines after the Gammapy imports:

 import matplotlib.style as style